Simple-ML/Simple-ML/Front-End.md

 If you want to learn redux a good place to start would be this [course](https://egghead.io/courses/getting-started-with-redux) created by one of the main authors of redux.

+A [good article](https://www.framer.com/books/framer-guide-to-react/) to learn about react ( the framework we are using for the front end )
 ## Available Scripts

 In the project directory, you can run: